Wainberg/RcppML/README.md

 To use the C++ library, clone the repo and `#include <RcppML.hpp>`.
 You will also need to clone `RcppEigen`.

 ## Why NMF
+* Useful for dimensional reduction, sparse signature recovery, prediction, transfer learning, dataset integration, and more
-Non-negative Matrix Factorization is arguably the simplest possible dimensional reduction because it finds a number of factors that collectively add to approximate the original data.
+* Arguably the simplest possible dimensional reduction because it finds some number of factors that add to reconstruct the input as well as possible.

-Non-negativity constraints force imputation of signal dropout (sparsity) and generate a model that is easy to reason about.
+* Generates models that are easy to reason about
+* Accurately imputes signal dropout (sparsity)

-NMF is very flexible -- it can incorporate prior knowledge in the form of a graph describing feature or sample similarities, or a matrix giving weights for each data point, or a matrix of the same dimensions as `w` or `h` that couples factors to other information.
+* Prior knowledge can be incorporated as a graph describing feature or sample similarities, or a matrix giving weights for each data point, or a matrix of the same dimensions as `w` or `h` that couples factors to other information

-NMF is useful for dimensional reduction, sparse signature recovery, prediction, transfer learning, integration, and more.

-Unlike PCA, NMF does not require data centering and scaling, and generally does best when considering all data, not just variable features.
+* No need to scale and center, and use all data, not just variable features
+* Easy to determine the best rank using cross-validation

 ## Why not NMF
 * Too slow